 The only con might be the 1-year warranty, but the big kahunas like Theragun or Hyperice give the same 1 year for their minis.

 Pulseroll Mini vs. Theragun mini – How They Compare

 Think of the Pulseroll Mini as the cheaper alternative to Theragun mini.
-They may only differ when it comes to price; everything else feels about the same, but Pulseroll is better overall.
+They may only differ when it comes to a few things; but they both get the job done.
+In fact, in some aspects, Pulseroll is better overall.